nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 since the beginning in the inidividuals with extended mate search.
 This patterns could be interpreted with sequential choice model (Real 1990;
 Real 1991).
-The sequential choice model is also called “secretary problem,” where

-これは次の様に解釈できる。群飛直後のオスは、まだ自身の探索行動に余裕があるため、複数のメスを評価してから質の高いメスを選択する。一方で、3
-日間探索したオスは、自身の探索行動に余裕がないため、質にかかわらず出会ったメスを選択する。というものである。このような現象は、最適停止問題の
-1 つであるおみあい問題（秘書問題）を適用することで統合的に理解できるだろう。おみあい問題では、N
-人と順番にお見合いするとして、何人目の相手と交際すると最も好みである人と交際できるかを考える問題である
-(Ferguson 1989)。この解は k = n/e
-人目までを無条件で断り、それ以降で一番条件の良いパートナーで選ぶものである。群飛直後は、これからまだ多くの相手と出会うことがあできると予測されるまで、k
-が大きな値となり、初期にはタンデムを行わず相手を評価するだけである。そして、出会った個体の数が増えてくると、タンデムを行うことを決め始める個体が出てくるため、時間の経過に応じてタンデムの数は増加する。一方で、3
-日間他個体と出会うことができなかった個体にとっては、k
-はかなり小さい値となる。そのため、無条件で断ることがなくなり、初期段階から多くのタンデム行動がみられる。このようにシロアリは、配偶者探索におけるSequential
-choice model
-の実証に適した材料である

-探索効率の最適化について、空間的、時間的な最適戦略を探る研究では、本章で検討したような個体の状態が考慮されることはほとんどない。本研究で示した、探索活動を行うことそのものが、活動量やその後の配偶者選択にも影響を及ぼすという視点を組み合わせると、生物の移動パターンの進化についてより深い議論が可能になるだろう
+The sequential choice model is also called “secretary problem,” where decision-maker try to select the best option from a sequentially presented set of options.
+Like termite tandem pairing, serachers must make the decision upon encountering the option cannot revisit the previous option once reject it (Ferguson 1989).
+Here, one of the optimal strategy is rejecting fist several options to learn the qualities of options and then making a choice based on the previous experience.
+In our experimental conditions, because males just after swarming are expected to encounter many females, they can evaluate multiple females before select a partner for tandem running.
+On the other hand, for males with extended mate search, the number of females they expect to encounter will be quite small.
+Thus, males do not reject partners for evaluation but engage in tandem runs as soon as they encounter females.
+Our results shed light on the cognitive capacity of termite mate searchers.

 Cross species variation.
 Some species should be less choosy.
 While others can be somewhat choosy.
+Males may chooce partners (Mizumoto et al., 2021).
 However, everything could be secondary because most important is to make a pair.
 This, it is surprising that termites might refrain pairing with a partner for the first several minutes.
 This indicates choosing better partners could provide enough strong advantages for colony foundation success.
 Not that several studies show that termites with some characters are strong candidate of mating pairs, larger body size, without leaking body parts, microbial community, heterozygosity, and so on.
 However, it is questionable how termites can distinguish these partners, given that they even do not care the species of their partners.
 Their interindividual interactions are mostly limited in touching with antenna.
 Passive selection, e.g., strong candidate are better at tandem run, may be a cause of assistive mating, rather than active mate choice.

+In the theory of optimal random search strategies, conditions of individual searchers have rarely been taken into account, and seachers can show the best performance during searching periods.
+However, our study showed that searching activity itself can affect their movement capacity, which not only alter their movement patterns but also sequential decision-making after encounters.
+By filling the gap between theoretical studies on ideal searching conditions and empirical observations on realistic searching situations, our study contributes to the understanding of the evolution of random search strategies adapted in animals.

 **Material and Methods**